Utah: Religion

-Mormons are the largest religious group in Utah.
-However, the percentage of Mormons to the overall population has been decreasing.
+Mormons are the largest religious group in Utah; however, the percentage of Mormons in the overall population has been decreasing.
 In 2017, 62.8% of Utahns were members of the LDS Church.
 This declined to 61.2% in 2018 and to 60.7% in 2019.
-Members of the LDS Church currently make up between 34%–41% of the population within Salt Lake City.
-However, many of the other major population centers such as Provo, Logan, Tooele, and St. George tend to be predominantly LDS, along with many suburban and rural areas.
+Members of the LDS Church are 34%–41% of the people of Salt Lake City.
+Many of the other major population centers, such as Provo, Logan, Tooele, and St. George, are each mostly LDS, as are many suburban and rural areas.
 The LDS Church has the largest number of congregations, numbering 4,815 wards.
 According to results from the 2010 U.S. census, combined with official LDS Church membership statistics, church members represented 62.1% of Utah's total population.
 The Utah county with the lowest percentage of church members was Grand County, at 26.5%, while the county with the highest percentage was Morgan County, at 86.1%.
 In addition, the result for the most populated county, Salt Lake County, was 51.4%.

 Though the LDS Church officially maintains a policy of neutrality in regard to political parties, the church's doctrine has a strong regional influence on politics.
 Another doctrine effect can be seen in Utah's high birth rate (25 percent higher than the national average; the highest for a state in the U.S.).
-The Mormons in Utah tend to have conservative views when it comes to most political issues and the majority of voter-age Utahns are unaffiliated voters (60%) who vote overwhelmingly Republican.
+Mormons in Utah tend to have conservative views when it comes to most political issues and the majority of voter-age Utahns are unaffiliated voters (60%) who vote overwhelmingly Republican.
 Mitt Romney received 72.8% of the Utahn votes in 2012, while John McCain polled 62.5% in the 2008 United States presidential election and 70.9% for George W. Bush in 2004.
 In 2010 the Association of Religion Data Archives (ARDA) reported that the three largest denominational groups in Utah are the LDS Church with 1,910,504 adherents; the Catholic Church with 160,125 adherents, and the Southern Baptist Convention with 12,593 adherents.

 According to a Gallup poll, Utah had the third-highest number of people reporting as "Very Religious" in 2015, at 55% (trailing only Mississippi and Alabama).
 However, it was near the national average of people reporting as "Nonreligious" (31%), and featured the smallest percentage of people reporting as "Moderately Religious" (15%) of any state, being eight points lower than second-lowest state Vermont.
 In addition, it had the highest average weekly church attendance of any state, at 51%.

+A 2023 paper challenged this perception (claiming only 42% of Utahns are Mormons) however most statistics still show a majority of Utah residents belong to the LDS church; estimates from the LDS church suggests 60.68% of Utah's population belongs to the church whilst some sources put the number as high as 68%.
+The paper replied that membership count done by the LDS Church is too high for several reasons.